 - Provide them with follow-up activities they can do with their teams that take minutes per month and keep the momentum going.

-- Give them a template so each team member can create a “user manual” for each person.
+- Give them a template so each team member can create a “work-with-me user manual” for each person.
 Each team member would interview other team members and collect valuable information on things such as pet peeves, how to approach them, how to disagree with them, etc. This will increase collaboration, communication and engagement, while reducing conflict.